Connectivity graphs of uncertainty regions: Hardness Results for BCU

-We prove hardness results for two variants of the BCU problem.
-Our first theorem shows NP-hardness when the uncertainty regions are line segments or point pairs.
-Interestingly, this result also implies a hardness of approximation result for the case of point pairs. (see Section~\ref{subsec:best} in the appendix).
-Our second theorem proves NP-hardness for the case of non-overlapping square uncertainty regions.
-In the remainder of this section, we sketch the main ideas behind the first result.
-Appendix \ref{subsec:pointpairs} gives the full proofs of both results.
+We prove hardness results for three variants of the BCU problem.
+Our first main result shows NP-hardness when the uncertainty regions are point pairs (Theorem~\ref{theorem1}).
+Interestingly, this result also implies a hardness of approximation result for the case of point pairs (Theorem~\ref{theorem2}), and NP-hardness when the uncertainty regions are line segments (Theorem~\ref{theorem3}).
+Our second main result shows NP-hardness when the uncertainty regions are unit squares (Theorem~\ref{theorem4}).
+We assume, in all cases, that the uncertainty regions are non-overlapping.
+All of our reductions are from Planar 3-SAT -- in other words 3-SAT with the added condition that the input formula can be represented as a planar graph.